 Step 2: Leave the body filler to cure for anywhere from six to twelve hours, depending on the size of the hole.

 Step 3: Go back and file over the hole with sand paper to make it feel like a natural part of your bathtub.
-After sanding and removing all excess automotive body filler, paint the entire patch with a color that matches your bathtub.

 Your bathtub should look as good as new in as little as seven hours of your spare time.